sharpsensoruser/sharp-sensor-demos/GP2Y1040AU0F/README.md

 | 0x06 | 0xEC | 0x40 | TINTC | Set interval time for auto-cleaning to 60480[10s] | 42 4D 06 EC 40 01 C1 |
 | 0x07 | 0x00 | 0x0A | TCLEAN | Set cleaning time to 10 seconds | 42 4D 07 00 0A 00 A0 |

 Commands to change settings on the sensor such as MAVE or TCLEAN require you to put the sensor into passive mode first.
-Once you send a command such as MAVE to the sensor, you will receive back the exact same command (i.e. you will read back a 7-byte record from the sensor).
+Once you send a "Set" command such as MAVE to the sensor, you will receive back the exact same command (i.e. you will read back the same 7-byte record from the sensor).

 ### UART Demo: Arduino